-- Fares will not be impacted because of technology changes - The transition to ZEBs is not choice-it is a mandate from the state to help achieve air quality targets - EDT will strive to minimize the impact of ZEB limitations on operations and service delivery - The benefits of ZEBs include cleaner air, a smoother more comfortable ride, a healthier environment for transit staff and riders, and more reliable service since ZEBs require less maintenance
+- Fares will not be impacted because of technology changes - The transition to ZEBs is not choice-it is a mandate from the state to help achieve air quality targets - EDT will strive to minimize the impact of ZEB limitations on operations and service delivery - The benefits of ZEBs include cleaner air, a smoother more comfortable ride, a healthier environment for transit staff and riders, and more reliable service since ZEBs require less maintenance.

-The final engagement events will include a second SAC meeting to the recommendations and strategies outlined in this planning document, as well as a final informational video for the community to community the recommendations of the final plan.
-The summaries of these meetings will be provided as separate documents.
+The final engagement events included a second SAC meeting to review the recommendations and strategies outlined in this planning document, as well as a final informational video for the community presenting the recommendations of the final plan.
+The second SAC meeting took place virtually on September 29, 2021; the summary second SAC meeting is provided as a separate Appendix.
+Furthermore, the second virtual public workshop was available online from October 11-15, 2021, but did not include a questionnaire but did provide a link for emailing feedback on the draft plan.